Skip to content

 Originally, the system was only available for the Raspberry Pi (armv7 / 32-bit).
 In the meantime, however, I recommend using a 64-bit system (arm64).
 The script is also functional on Debian 12 (tested) and AMD64 architectures.
 (Docker images may not be available for all system architectures)

 If you only plan to run home automation software like Home Assistant Docker, NodeRED and a password manager like Vaultwarden / Bitwarden, a Raspberry Pi 4 with 2GB is already sufficient.
-If you also want to run compute-intensive software like a media center or photo cloud apps like Immich or Nextcloud, consider using an low-end thinclient with an Intel i5 and 8GB RAM or similar.
+If you also want to run compute-intensive software like a media center or photo cloud apps like Immich or Nextcloud, consider using a low-end thin client with an Intel i5 and 8GB RAM or similar.

 SSD storage may works best for you.
 Always backup important data.